Cold Brew Coffee

 What to brew?

-Just as rappers and hip hop artists will put together a set list to please their audience, you need to choose a coffee to suit your taste (we’re really committed to this metaphor).
+It’s easy – you just need to choose a coffee to suit your taste.
 If you like your chilled coffee sweet and creamy then the nutty chocolatey notes of our Planalto should work really well for you.

-Conversely, if you prefer to leave milk out of the equation and fancy something purer, then we’d recommend a fruity, juicy coffee like the Finca Buenos Aires that’s on our Coffee Menu at the moment.
-Alternatively, the Limited Edition coffee that’s currently on the menu, La Secreta, boasts hints of peach and makes a lip-smacking cold brew.
+Conversely, if you prefer to leave milk out of the equation and fancy something purer, then we’d recommend a fruity, juicy coffee like the Finca Buenos Aires that’s often on our Coffee Menu at the moment.